Governors

 Governor

-Hazel has enjoyed a successful career as a violinist, artists’ manager, cultural strategist and leader, spending a large part of her career at the Royal Opera House, Covent Garden.
+Hazel has enjoyed a successful career as a violinist, artists’ manager, cultural strategist, leader and mentor, spending a large part of her career at the Royal Opera House, Covent Garden where she led considerable change through periods of intense stakeholder scrutiny – first as Director of the Orchestra and then Director of Planning.

-Hazel is an alumna of the Royal College of Music and of Cranfield School of Management and is a member of the Women on Boards network.
-She lives in Bridport, Dorset, is a year-round sea swimmer, gig rower and an active long-distance walker, having recently completed the southwest coast path.
+Hazel is an alumna of the Royal College of Music, Guildhall School of Music and Drama and Cranfield School of Management and is a member of the Women on Boards network.
+She lives in Bridport, Dorset, is a year-round sea swimmer and gig rower, still plays the violin (tho’ not quite as well as she once did…) and is an active long-distance walker, having recently completed the southwest coast path.

 Governor